Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Discussion

+This view is reinforced by the results obtained in \cite{HERRERA}.
+There, it was shown that in conform-stationary models the heat-flux must vanish for zero anisotropic pressure and under the assumption of a heat-flux law of the Israel-Stewart type.
+An example for physical processes in which this does not hold (Landau damping) is also provided in \cite{HERRERA}.

-In the same way, \eqref{eq:GUSTAV1} replaces Cauchy's law.
-The form of these laws is pointing in a direction which one finds in various formulations of extended thermodynamics \cite{israel1989fuid-intro, ruggeri1993}.
-This becomes also obvious if one writes down \eqref{eq:GUSTAV1} with the help of \eqref{eq:HEINZ1} and \eqref{eq:WILLI1} as:
+Moreover, the form of the expressions \eqref{eq:WILLI1} and \eqref{eq:GUSTAV1}, which denotes the modified laws of Fourier and Cauchy, is pointing in a direction that is to be found in various formulations of extended thermodynamics \cite{israel1989fuid-intro, ruggeri1993}.
+This becomes evident if one rewrites \eqref{eq:GUSTAV1} with the help of \eqref{eq:HEINZ1} and \eqref{eq:WILLI1}:

-Here as an constitutive equation $\tensor{\pi}{_{\alpha \beta}}$ is a function which is linear and quadratic in the heat-flow and linear in the energy density, while the temperature is also included with its first and second time derivative.
+As a constitutive quantity $\tensor{\pi}{_{\alpha \beta}}$ is a function which is linear and quadratic in the heat-flow and linear in the energy density, while the temperature is also included with its first and second time derivative.

-The consideration of simple models like a perfect fluid in non-tilted or stationary models lead back to the well-known Friedmann equations or the G\"odel model (where in both cases the constants of integration are determined).
+The consideration of simple models like non-tilted or stationary ones leads back to, e.g., the well-known Friedmann or the G\"odel space-times (in both cases the constants of integration are determined; see Sec. \ref{sec:matter-eqs}) and similar anisotropic models as discussed in \cite{coley1994}.
 In this context the expressions \eqref{eq:energy_dens_sol_final2} and \eqref{eq:druck_sol_final2} or \eqref{eq:energy_dens_sol_final-re} and \eqref{eq:druck_sol_final-re}, respectively, can be understood as generalized Friedmann equations.